AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 [reference collapsing](https://www.ibm.com/docs/en/xl-c-and-cpp-aix/13.1.2?topic=operators-reference-collapsing-c11) will simplify the reference into a single reference
 (either _&_ or _&&_).

-**WARNING**: use universal references with care, since they WILL become the preferred function for any datatype that is implicitly converted since functions with universal references are both templated and take any type of reference.
+**WARNING**: Use universal references with care, since they WILL become the preferred function for any datatype that is implicitly converted since functions with universal references are both templated and take any type of reference.
 If you write a function that takes _const string&_ and one that takes _template \<typename T\> T&&_, then passing
 '_Hello_' to it will call _template \<typename T\> T&&_ instead of _const string&_ because string literals like '_Hello_' are actually c-strings (const char\*), not strings.
 This can introduce very subtle bugs.